Controller Area Network (CAN) Bus

 Deterministic Timing

-Vital for motion control.
-Messages have predictable latency, ensuring that motor controllers receive velocity commands exactly when needed for smooth AGV path following.
+Critical for motion control.
+Messages have predictable low latency, so motor controllers get velocity commands right on time for smooth AGV path tracking.

 Priority Arbitration